One Health, One World

 Shri Krishna S. Vatsa

-Member, NDMA, New Delhi, India
+Member, National Disaster Management Authority, New Delhi, India

 Dr. Juin-Fu Chai